Stefal/SMARTNAV-RTK/README.md

+# This is a work inprogress but does compile webserver on RPi v3
+- Have not tested with RTK GPS and need to fix some file locations for RTKLIB and systemd services.
+- Code Contabutions Welcome

 # SMARTNAV-RTK
 Drotek SMARTNAV RTK - Hardware and Software

-Modified version to work on SBC by Dror Gluska
+Modified version to work on SBC by Dror Gluska at https://github.com/drorgl/SMARTNAV-RTK

+Modified and updated(slightly) version to work on RPi SBC by Aircool00
+- updated RTKLIB to rtklibexplorer RTKLIB master

 Original Project by Drotek is at https://github.com/drotek/SMARTNAV-RTK